Quick Summary

 - Document search capabilities could be improved

-- Interface is a bit unintuitive
+- The interface is a bit unintuitive

 - Could use more support documents